fingerskier/manthra/README.md

 # Manthra

 The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable man.
 	George Bernard Shaw

 You can easily judge the character of a man by how he treats those who can do nothing for him.
 	Malcolm S. Forbes

+Where the spirit does not work with the hand there is no art.
+	Leonardo da Vinci

 “It is said that when Wesley and Whitefield were at odds on theology and ecclesiastical matters, one of Wesley’s adherents asked him, “Do you think we shall see Mr. Whitefield in heaven?”
 “No,” he answered, “I do not.
 I think he will be so near the Throne, and you and I so far away, that we shall not get within sight of him.”
 	G. B. Wilcox

 He who knows not and knows not that he knows not is a fool; shun him.
 He who knows not and knows that he knows not is simple; teach him.
 He who knows and knows not that he knows is asleep; wake him.
 He who knows and knows that he knows is wise; follow him.
 	Arabic Proverb

 The day soldiers stop bringing you their problems is the day you have stopped leading them.
 	Colin Powell

 If they come for the innocent without stepping over your dead body, cursed be your religion and your life.
 	Dorothy Day

 No Dad, no life
 Know Dad, know life

 Give a man a fish and feed him for a day; teach a man to fish and feed him for a lifetime; teach him to teach others to fish - and you feed a nation.

 Honor is the amount of personal risk one undertakes to manifest their beliefs.

 Knowledge is a rumor until you have it in your body.

-If you want something you've never had, you have to do something you've never done
+If you want something you've never had, you have to do something you've never done.

 Good enough isn't.

 Whether you think you're good enough or not you're right.
 	re: Henry Ford

 Leadership itself is amoral; its outcome depends on the heart of the leader.
 	M.Currier

 Perfer et obdura, dolor hic tibi proderit olim

 A sample size of you is not a population.
 	Matthew Currier

 God doesn't worry when we struggle with sin; He worries when we stop.
 	Chris Murphy

-The stock market has predicted 7 of the last 2 recessions
+The stock market has predicted 7 of the last 2 recessions.
 	reprise: George Soros

 The most improper job of any man, even saints (who at any rate were at least unwilling to take it on), is bossing other men.
 Not one in a million is fit for it, and least of all those who seek the opportunity.
 	J.R.R.
 Tolkien